 The Warhol-painted M1 raced only once, at the 1979 24 Hours of Le Mans, finishing sixth overall and second in the class.
 The M1 Art Car resides in the manufacturer’s vaults where it’s carefully stored as a unique art piece and possibly the most valuable BMW of all times.

 For long, the M1 was overlooked as a classic, cloaked by the pre-WW2 328 or the sleek 507 roadster.
 But, as the collector car market progressed towards the 1970s and the 1980s nostalgia, the M1 started gaining ground.
 Being a low-volume homologation special clearly helped establish the M1’s newfound collector status, as well as the fact that it was the pioneering BMW M car.

-Compared to Italian exotics from the same period, the BMW proved to be more usable as a classic car, thanks to perks of German engineering and a rather robust six-cylinder engine.
+Compared to Italian exotics from the same period, the vehicle proved to be more usable as a classic car, thanks to the perks of German engineering and a rather robust six-cylinder engine.
 The most sought after is the memorable Inka Orange, while the rarest examples are ones finished in Polaris Silver.

 Valutation of a 1980 BMW M1

-Even though it wasn’t a commercial success and it had an underwhelming racing career, the BMW M1 played an integral part in BMW’s evolution towards becoming one of the leading car manufacturers as we know them today.
+Even though it wasn’t a commercial success and it had an underwhelming racing career, the BMW M1 played an integral part in their evolution towards becoming one of the leading car manufacturers as we know them today.

 Being a phenomenal design exercise, the vehicle was recognized by the Bavarian company in 2008 when it received a modern homage.
 The 21st century BMW M1 celebrated the 30th anniversary of the original car and it was a sleek mid engine design two-seater featuring many styling cues from its forefather.